dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 # Group38-DCIT-202-EpicMinder-app
 The application developed by Group 38 is called EpicMinder.
-It is our hope that EpicMinder will serve as a goal tracker application that assists individuals in managing their day and improving productivity.
+It is our hope that EpicMinder will serve as a goal tracker application that assists individuals in managing their daily activites and improving productivity.

 ## How to use the EpicMinder App:
 - New users are required to sign up while existing users can sign in to access their task page.